garretttaco/which_npm_scripts/README.md

-**This repo is an experimental, project, with the intent to learn Rust by building a semi-useful tool**
+**This module is meant to be a semi replacement/improvement for the `npm run` command without arguments.
+Its intent is to learn Rust by building a semi-useful tool**

 Ever wonder what npm scripts are in your package.json file?
 Well wonder no more!
 With this handy little script, you can log out just the scritps to the terminal!